Gluesticks Blog

 How To Use Gummy Soap

 They feel like gelatin jigglers and smell amazing!
 So fun!
 We live in a warm and humid climate so we store ours in the refrigerator in a closed container.
 The girls had a lot of fun bringing one of the little soaps into the shower with them every day.
-It doesn’t last as long as bar soap, and dissolves quickly.
-If placed in a bathtub with water it will dissolve after a minute or two and turn into bubble bath.
+It doesn't last as long as bar soap and dissolves quickly.
+If placed in a bathtub with water it will dissolve after a minute or two and turn into a bubble bath.
 They will last 5 days in the refrigerator before drying out.

 You might also like…